-Creating the so-called signature file that contains descriptions of wrappers to Fortran or C functions, also called as signatures of the functions.
-In the case of Fortran routines, F2PY can create initial signature file by scanning Fortran source codes and catching all relevant information needed to create wrapper functions.
+Creating the so-called signature file that contains descriptions of wrappers to Fortran or C functions, also called the signatures of the functions.
+For Fortran routines, F2PY can create an initial signature file by scanning Fortran source codes and tracking all relevant information needed to create wrapper functions.

-Optionally, F2PY created signature files can be edited to optimize wrappers functions, make them “smarter” and more “Pythonic”.
+Optionally, F2PY created signature files can be edited to optimize wrapper functions, to make them “smarter” and more “Pythonic”.

 F2PY reads a signature file and writes a Python C/API module containing Fortran/C/Python bindings.

-numpy_distutilsthat supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortre, SGI MIPSpro, Absoft, NAG, Compaq etc. compilers.
+numpy_distutilswhich supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc.

-Depending on a particular situation, these steps can be carried out either by just in one command or step-by-step, some steps can be omitted or combined with others.
+Depending on the situation, these steps can be carried out in a single composite command or step-by-step; in which case some steps can be omitted or combined with others.

 C FILE: FIB1.F SUBROUTINE FIB(A,N) C C CALCULATE FIRST N FIBONACCI NUMBERS C INTEGER N REAL*8 A(N) DO I=1,N IF (I.EQ.1) THEN A(I) = 0.0D0 ELSEIF (I.EQ.2) THEN A(I) = 1.0D0 ELSE A(I) = A(I-1) + A(I-2) ENDIF ENDDO END C END FILE FIB1.F

 The quickest way to wrap the Fortran subroutine

 -c) to create the extension

 -m) in the current directory.
 A list of command line